Peebles High School (Ohio): History of Peebles High School

 Because of the rapidly expanding population, a new high school building, located on Simmons Avenue, was completed in 1952.
 This was built of yellow brick.
 A major addition was completed in February 1958 adding several classrooms to the West end of the main building.
 A single-story addition with four classrooms and two restrooms was added to the east end in 1974-75.
 In the early 1990s, a new Vo.
 Ag. classroom was added along with an elevator.
-In its last years as a high chool, there were 28 classrooms, library, Vo.
+In its last years as a high school, there were 28 classrooms, library, Vo.
 Ag. classroom and shop, industrial arts classroom and shop, home economics classroom and kitchen, art room, computer lab and gymnasium.
 At that time the building housed 550 students in grades 7-12.

 This building became an elementary school from 1997-2010, and was raised in August 2011.

 The present Jr/Sr high school building was completed in 1997.